rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 Doing so would make type inference much more complex, and require the implementation strategy of runtime parametrization.
 While this is our default implementation strategy, we don't want to mandate it.

-### Why are tag types nominal and closed?
+### Why are enumerations nominal and closed?

-We don't know if there's an obvious, easy, efficient, stock-textbook way of supporting open or structural tags.
+We don't know if there's an obvious, easy, efficient, stock-textbook way of supporting open or structural disjoint unions.
 We prefer to stick to language features that have an obvious and well-explored semantics.

 ### Why aren't channels synchronous?